jamesbrownlow/tolerance_python/README.md

 Notes:
 - The gamtolint file is slightly different than the R equivalent, this is due to R using the Newton minimization method and the Python code uses the CG minimization method.
-- Kfactor is +/-2 units different than R when using the 'Exact' method, this is due to the methods used to integrate (Quad) and optimize (Brentq).
+- Kfactor is +/-2 units different than R when using the 'Exact' method, this is due to the methods used to integrate (.quad, Python) and optimize (.brentq, Python).